muudzo/zse-data-scrapper/zse-api/README.md

-# ZSE Data Ingestion API
+# ZSE Market Data API

 A complete pipeline to scrape Zimbabwe Stock Exchange (ZSE) data, store it in PostgreSQL, and serve it via a secured FastAPI.